The Univeristy of Melbourne The Royal Melbourne Hopspital

 What is invasive Group A Strep disease?

-Sometimes, Group A Strep can infect parts of the body that don’t normally have bacteria them, such as:
+Sometimes, Group A Strep can infect parts of the body that don’t normally have bacteria in them, such as:

-• the lungs (causing pneumonia)
+• the lungs ("pneumonia")

-• the brain (causing meningitis), and
+• the brain ("meningitis"), and

-• the blood (causing bacteraemia).
+• the blood ("bacteraemia" or “bloodstream infection”).

 What is the ISAAC trial?